Dulwich Community Hospital: History

 The hospital has its origins in the St Saviour's Union Infirmary, the creation of which was the subject of strong objections from Charles Barry, who was concerned about the potential for a reduction in house prices, and Sir Henry Bessemer, who was concerned about interruptions to his view.
 Nevertheless the infirmary went ahead and opened in 1887.
 It was built by the Guardians of the Poor of the parish of Southwark St Saviour to ease pressure from overcrowding at their existing workhouse infirmary in Newington.
 It had 723 beds at the time it opened.

 It was renamed the Southwark Union Infirmary in 1902 and it then served as the Southwark Military Hospital during the First World War.
 It was the first London infirmary to be evacuated to accommodate war casualties.
 In 1915 the infirmary was passed to the Royal Army Medical Corps.
 Existing staff stayed and were joined by nurses from the Voluntary Aid Detachment.
 British and Empire troops were treated, including American, Australian, South African, and Canadian soldiers.
 The number of beds was increased to 820 and tents were erected in the grounds as sleeping accommodation for soldiers who were up all day.
 They were fitted with beds and lockers and were described as being 'cosy and warm'.
 The same visitor observed the hospital wards as being 'long and bright, and we were struck by the large number of men in bed, but even these were smoking and reading or playing games.'
 During this period, 12,522 soldiers were treated and only 119 died.
 The hospital was returned to civilian service in April 1919.
 A grade II listed memorial cross stands outside the hospital.

+The name was changed to Southwark Hospital in 1921 and at the time of the hospital's transfer to the London County Council in 1930 it was renamed Dulwich Hospital.
+The initial medical superintendent was HW Bruce, MD, BS (London), FRCS being replaced by Roberts MD, MS (London) in September 1930.
+The steward was CTP Smith.
+The Matron was Miss RE Wallace.
+Wallace was awarded the Royal Red Cross of the first order in 1917.
+She was also a Fellow of the British College of Nursing.

-The name was changed to Southwark Hospital in 1921 and was renamed Dulwich Hospital in 1930 before joining the National Health Service in 1948.
+Dulwich Hospital joined the National Health Service in 1948.
 During the 1980s St Francis Hospital became the north wing of Dulwich Hospital and a tunnel under the railway line connected the two sites.

 From 1964 until 2004 the hospital was owned by the Kings College Hospital Trust.
 It was a district hospital and a centre of excellence for renal treatment.
 In 2004 it was passed to the Southwark NHS Primary Care Trust.
 In 2005 most health services ceased, although the NHS continues to offer limited community services from the south wing.